paytrail/documentation/content/legacy/embedding/rest.md

 The REST interface returns a token value, which is sent as a parameter to the request.

 - `options: object` \
 Options is a data structure, which allows adding extra parameters for the design and functionality of the payment method selection page widget.
-The parameters are described in [parameters][params].
+The parameters are described in parameters.

 **Example: Payment method selection page embedding with JSON interface**